Our Board

 MEMBERSHIP SERVICES

 Tina has been working in the field of Cardiac Physiology since 2002 and has worked in both the public and private sectors.
 Currently she works in a private cardiology practices on the Sunshine Coast as well as working within her own Echo locum business.
 Her area of specialty is echocardiography, with her role predominately being clinical work and training of staff, students and registrars.
-Tina also works as an educator and trainer with the Australian Institute of Ultrasound and QUT.
+Tina has also worked as an educator and trainer with the Australian Institute of Ultrasound, Queensland University of Technology and Central Queensland University.
 She holds a Bachelor of Applied Science Human Movement Studies (UQ) and Post-graduate Diploma of Cardiac Ultrasound (QUT).

 Sam Burgoyne